 |Home | Tutorial | Topologies | SMPS design | Software | PCB design | Computer PSU | UPS | Circuit | Transformers | Formulas | EE Reference | Inverters | Thermal design | Generators | Solar|

 Constantly changing computer specifications often cause power supply compatibility issues when you do a replacement or an upgrade.
-The frequent questions are how to connect a PC power supply with 20-pin main connector to a 24-pin motherboard or visa versa, and will a 20 pin ATX plug work in 24 pin socket?
+The frequent questions are how to connect a PC power supply with 20-pin main connector to a 24-pin motherboard or visa versa, and will a 20 pin plug work in 24 pin socket?
 This page provides detailed answers to these questions.
-Just note that this guide applies only to standard ATX models based on Intel's guidelines.
-It does not apply to some branded cases (such as Power Mac's, HP and Dell), which use different non-standard wiring and may require an exactly-matching PSU.

 If you use high-end graphics card with an additional 6-pin or 8-pin power header, you may try to use an adapter that converts two 4-pin peripheral cables into a 6-pin PCI Express cable.
 For such an application, the PSU typically has to be >400W, or otherwise you may not have enough current rating on 12 volt output.
 Finally, an old PSU may cause a start up problem.
 Today's motherboards are using PWR_OK signal for proper timing.
 Upon initial power up it is first kept low.
 Then it should be asserted TTL logic high by the power supply within 100 to 500 ms after +12 VDC, +5 VDC, and +3.3 VDC outputs reach their regulation bands.
 Conversely, it has to switch to TTL low state when any of positive DC voltages falls below its under voltage threshold, or at least 16 ms after input power has been removed.
 An old cheap PSU may not have "Power OK" circuitry and might just connect pin 8 to +5V.
 Modern systems may have booting problems and may not work without properly functioning PWR_OK signal.

-CONNECTING 24 PIN PSU TO 20 PIN BOARD.
+USING a 24 PIN PSU with 20 PIN BOARD.

 Also see our tutorial on laptop batteries.